 Undergraduate Agriculture Courses

 AGRI 1100.
-Transitioning to University Studies in Environmental and Agricultural Management.
+Transitioning to University Studies in Agriculture & Natural Resources.
 1 Credit Hour (Lecture: 1 Hour, Lab: 1 Hour).

 Practical study designed to prepare the student for university life, aid in the development of skills for academic success, promote personal growth and responsibility, and encourage active involvement in the learning process from an individual college perspective.

 AGRI 1107.
 Agronomy Laboratory.
 1 Credit Hour (Lecture: 0 Hours, Lab: 3 Hours).

 This laboratory-based course accompanies AGRI 1307.
 Laboratory activities will reinforce the fundamental principles in the development, production, and management of field crops including growth and development, climate, plant requirements, pest management, and production methods.
 Prerequisite: AGRI 1307 or concurrent enrollment.

 AGRI 1307.
 Agronomy.
 3 Credit Hours (Lecture: 3 Hours, Lab: 0 Hours).

 Principles and practices in the development, production, and management of field crops including growth and development, climate, plant requirements, pest management, and production methods.

 AGRI 1309.
 Microcomputer Applications in Agriculture.
 3 Credit Hours (Lecture: 3 Hours, Lab: 2 Hours).